tjadams/Coding-Problems/dsalgo/README.md

 Memory: **You could count the stack frames due to recursion but that's probably optimized by the compiler.** As a result, O(1)

 #### Advantages over other traversals
-Since this is a depth-first-ish traversal, this algorithm uses little memory on balanced binary trees.
+* Since this is a depth-first-ish traversal, this algorithm uses little memory on balanced binary trees.
 This is due to this algorithm only requiring 3 nodes in memory at a time (node.left, node.right, node, not counting stack traces).
+* This algorithm is simple to implement

 #### Disadvantages over other traversals
-- Since this is a depth-first-ish traversal, if the tree is like the worst-case insertion scenario (O(n) where n is number of nodes and n is the height of the tree instead of O(logn) with n being the number of nodes and logn the height of the tree), then traversing the tree depth-first will use more memory than breadth-first.
-However this effect is not as pronounced because post-order is depth-first-ish.
-- If modified to a search, search takes O(n)
+- Doesn't have properties of other traversals like BFS
+- May not be the best order of traversal for a particular situation

 #### Example usages that work uniquely well with this algorithm
 - Deleting a BT or Binary subtree (because that's also a tree :)).
-This works with postorder because postorder traverses children before parents which allows you to delete the children when you visit and then delete the parent after.
+This works with postorder because postorder traverses children before parents which allows you to delete the children when you visit and then delete the parent after. **This is neat**

 ### In-order Traversal
 #### Pseudocode